kloverde/linux-utils/README.md

 # update-thunderbird.sh

 Upgrades Thunderbird to the latest version.
-This is applicable if you don't manage Thunderbird via a package manager.
+This is useful if you don't manage Thunderbird via a package manager.

+# turn-off-screen.sh

+Turns off the monitor without putting the machine into suspend mode

 # yesno